Yes, unfortunately, I ended up with dengue fever in Bali, Indonesia.

 So maybe I have been lucky.
 I have used doctors abroad for various strange infections and other minor worries and thankfully the interesting pills or creams prescribed have always done the trick, sometimes to my complete surprise!
-But I have never had anything serious happen to me.
+But I had never had anything serious happen to me.

 My symptoms started with a cold and some serious food poisoning (those street vendors and tiny restaurants may have been a little too authentic), but nothing I haven’t survived before so I didn’t worry too much.

 But on the day we planned to leave Bandung I simply couldn’t get out of bed.
-I woke with a terrible fever and my body was aching all over, not the best condition to face into an 8-hour train journey.
+I woke up with a terrible fever and my body was aching all over.
+Not the best condition to face into an 8-hour train journey!

 Unfortunately, it didn’t work out that way.
 With me feeling progressively worse, the friendly hotel staff ended up calling a doctor who, after a blood test, confirmed my fate: Dengue fever.